- Salmonella Outbreak - Slideshow

 What are listeriosis symptoms and signs?

-- Fever, muscle aches, and occasionally, nausea or diarrhea (or both) are the usual symptoms associated with listeriosis.
+- Fever, muscle aches, and occasionally, gastroenteritis (nausea and/or diarrhea) are the usual symptoms associated with listeriosis.

 - Some individuals may also experience fatigue and a decrease or loss of appetite.